 Perth’s climate is ideal for utilising passive solar design solutions to heat and cool the interiors of dwellings and the principles of sustainability have been incorporated as a central component of the design, not an optional extra.
 Simple solutions such as optimising winter solar gain, natural daylight and dual aspect dwellings to facilitate cross-ventilation can substantially reduce energy consumption.

-The configuration of the proposed development has been based on a ‘podium-tower’ built-form with a 6-storey podium presenting a human scale to Bennett Street, with the 11-storey ‘tower’ situated behind towards the rear of the site.
+The configuration of the development has been based on a ‘podium-tower’ built-form with a 6-storey podium presenting a human scale to Bennett Street, with the 11-storey ‘tower’ situated behind towards the rear of the site.

 The ‘podium’ element is articulated into 3 main sections that reflect the different functions behind.
 The visually permeable ground floor section provides the interface with Bennett St, a ‘heavy, solid’ mid-section housing the 1-Bedroom dwellings, and a green lightweight section for the roof terrace.